haxtheweb/wc-workshop/README.md

 }
 customElements.define(NasaImage.tag, NasaImage);
 ```
+### Let's refactor, because we just made some structure
 - Let's reference this new tag for use in our `wc-workshop` app
 - Let's add support for image source via a property
 - Let's add support for alt data